bob-skywalker/us-data-visual-presentation/README.md

-This project is going to be a data visualization chart that analyzes each states by Business Dynamics Statistics API Call such as job creation and destruction, establishment births and deaths, and firm startups and shutdowns) for the economy and aggregated by establishment and firm characteristics
+This project is going to be a data visualization chart that analyzes each county by covid cases & unemployment data from the year 2020.

-In { business startups analyzer }, users will be able to:
+In { US Data Analyzer }, users will be able to:

 { interact with the databa_base through click & mouseover, to display varies datas }
-{ sort in ascending / descending pattern for all datasets }
-{ timeline scroll at the bottom of the page that dynamically changes the da ta & color of data}
+{ toggle at the bottom of the page that dynamically changes the data & color of data}
-{ at least two data graphs that changes dynamically based on user clicks & inputs }
-{ colored map which presents clear visualization to the user regarding the data they requested }
-{ make simple algorithm to predict which state will come up to top as the best state for startups }
+{ running on two datasets that correlates to different counties in the US }
+{ basic guide tab / user guide on the rightside  }
+{ give level of severity for Covid cases in the county you are mousing over }

 Wireframes Layout
 https://wireframe.cc/Xr79r0